scpark20/Music-GPT-2/README.md

 ## Inference

 Run 'Output MIDI file' cell in Music-GPT-2.ipynb to make a new MIDI file.
-You should check load_dir, and variable N means the sequence length of what you want to make.
+You should input load_dir, and variable N means the sequence length of what you want to make.
 It should be greater than the hyper-parameter n_time.

 ## Loss
 ![Training Loss Graph](pics/loss_graph.png)